• Skip to primary navigation

 What is Sous Vide?

-It is a cooking technique whereby food is slow-cooked in a water bath to a precise level of doneness.
+It is a cooking technique whereby food is vacuum-sealed and slow-cooked in a water bath to a precise level of doneness.
 Because the focus is on precise temperature control, sous vide produces perfectly cooked food without fail.

 Why Use Sous Vide